mazetoken/mminer/README.md

 _*Tap: ctrl O enter - to save changes and ctrl X enter - to exit editor_

-##### Download CMake, but not to the mminer directory (we need a new version of CMake for fastmine).
+##### Download CMake, but not to the mminer directory.
+We have  to do this because we need a new version of CMake for fastmine.
 Unfortunately, it will take some time - a few hours, so be patient.
-You can change the sleep time of your phone display to 30 minutes to make it a little faster.
-You can skip this if you do not want to mine with fastmine (we do not need fastmine to mine dSLP token - fastmine is set to "no" by default)
+You can change the sleep time of your phone display to 30 minutes to make it a little bit faster.
+You can skip this if you do not want to mine with fastmine (set fastmine to "no" in Miner .env file)

 Type commands: